hadley/recipes/recipes/biscuits/almond-biscotti.md

 Makes about 40 pieces.
 Dip in coffee or wine to eat.

 Comments: Can vary by adding 1 tablespoon orange or lemon zest, or chopped glace cherries or dipping in chocolate.
+Source: JoyofBaking.com